sourcegraph/about/blogposts/gophercon-2018-grpc-reflection-and-grpcurl.md

 ### Proto Reflection
   - proto 'descriptors': language model for protocol buffer definitions
   - they're protobufs as well and this is actually what you use to write protoc plugins! (protobuf is described in protobuf)
-  - normally the way we interact with protobuf messages is via a serialized go structure, but we want to work with *dynamic* messages, ones that we don't have a struct for. dynamica messages will need to support any kind of message
+  - normally the way we interact with protobuf messages is via a serialized go structure, but we want to work with *dynamic* messages, ones that we don't have a struct for. dynamic messages will need to support any kind of message
   - Java and C++ have extensive support for protobuf descriptors and dynamic messages, but not really in Go
-  - go protoc generates descriptors in the generated code, but support is limited, not really intended for public usae
+  - go protoc generates descriptors in the generated code, but support is limited, not really intended for public usage
-  - go protoc also has a global registry for types, enums, extensions that we'll need later
+  - go protoc also has a global registry for types, Enums, extensions that we'll need later
   - there's currently work just starting on a v2 of the proto runtime for Go
   - I started to hack on these problems over a vacation: both descriptors and dynamic messages

 #### Descriptors
   - take the limited descriptor that protoc generates for us and turn it into a much richer descriptor with better type/field information
-  - gives us access to rich messages, enums, extensions
+  - gives us access to rich messages, Enums, extensions
   - created packages:
     - one to "upgrade" the limited descriptor into a rich one
     - protoparse - allows us to parse proto source code